 I decided to adapt a Jewish apple cake recipe I've used for years that was always moist and sweet.
 I substituted honey for the sugar and added several kinds of spices to add more dimension.
 Then because the cake looked so naked, I sprinkled some walnuts and sugar on top.
 The result was a sweet cake with the loveliest aroma of honey and spices.
 It makes a great snack for afternoon tea.

-Honey Spice Cake
+Jewish Honey Spice Cake

 For one 8-inch cake, you'll need:

 2/3 cup honey (I like a very strong honey flavor, sub with sugar if you don't want it so strong.)

 1 1/2 tsp baking powder

 1 tsp vanilla extract

 Optional: Walnuts and sugar for topping.
 I add 8 oz yogurt to make the cake moist, but obviously, omit if you're keeping kosher.